House Democrats Release Impeachment Testimony of Ambassador Bill Taylor

-House Democrats on Wednesday afternoon released the transcripts of its interviews with William B. Taylor, the U.S. ambassador to Ukraine, as part of their partisan impeachment investigation into President Donald Trump.
+House Democrats on Wednesday afternoon released the transcripts of its interviews with William Taylor, the U.S. ambassador to Ukraine, as part of their partisan impeachment investigation into President Donald Trump.

 Taylor told the investigators he understood that the security assistance, and not just a White House meeting for Ukraine’s new president, was conditioned on the country committing to investigations of Joe Biden and also Democrats’ actions in the 2016 election.